Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 RAID 1 however have backup for every data you save on the disk, let's say that we have two disk and on every disk we setup only one partition, after that we run RAID 1 a top on that and start to save data on the RAID 1, in that case every data are duplicated and save twice, one on the first disk and one on the second, in that way if disk one was corrupted we have full backup on disk two.

-RAID 5 for me is more complicated to understand but I will try the best to explain it down, RAID 5 can only be used when we have 3 or more disk, on top of it we activate RAID 5 and the data can be save over that disks with plus data that called **parity**, this parity is the sum in XOR which mean the following:
+RAID 5 for me is more complicated to understand but I will try the best to explain it down, RAID 5 can only be used when we have 3 or more disk, on top of it we activate RAID 5 and the data can be save over these disks with plus data that called **parity**, this parity is the sum in XOR which mean the following:
 ```
 0 xor 0 = 0
 0 xor 1 = 1